xpack/update-checker-ts/README-MAINTAINER.md

 $ ls -l ${HOME}/.nvm/versions/node/$(node --version)/lib/node_modules/@xpack
 ```

-A link to the development folder should be present in the system
+A link to the development folder should be present in the
 `node_modules` folder.

 In projects that use this module under development, link back from the